SpikeInterface/spikeinterface/doc/run_tests.rst

 .. tip::

-  Make a folder name `test_results` on the root of the repository, and run the tests from here :code:`poetry run pytest ..`
+  Make a folder name `test_results` on the root of the repository, and run the tests from here :code:`pytest ..`